 For all of their incredible durability, resilience, and energy-efficient range, E-bike batteries still require some proper maintenance habits to stop them from degrading at an accelerated rate and losing their cherished qualities.

 For all of their incredible durability, resilience, and energy-efficient range, E-bike batteries still require some proper maintenance habits to stop them from degrading at an accelerated rate and losing their cherished qualities.
-So, what’s the best way to store an E-bike battery?
+So, what’s the best way to store an ebike battery?
 When not in use, keep your device stored in moderate temperatures, unplugged from power sources, away from direct sunlight, and in a dry environment.
-We cover other key factors and best practices for how to safely store E-bike batteries in the rest of the article.
+We cover other key factors and best practices for how to safely store an ebike battery in the rest of the article.

-Essentially, it comes down to three key factors you’ll always want to consider to ensure proper storage:
+Essentially, it comes down to three key factors you’ll always want to consider to ensure proper storage conditions and prevent unnecessary damage over time:

 • Temperature: E-bike batteries like moderate storage conditions and fairly cool rooms.
 Anything in the range of 10°C and 20°C (50°F–68°F) is acceptable.
-However, definitely avoid extreme cold and extreme heat, as these can cause your battery to degrade and require replacement.
+Avoid extreme cold and extreme heat, as these can cause your battery to degrade and require replacement.

 • Humidity: Store your E-bike battery in a dry place with not much humidity.
 A damp garage won’t do, even if you place your device close to a heater to offset the moisture—in that case, you’d probably raise the surrounding temperature too high.

-• Sun Exposure: This goes without saying, but direct sunlight can harm your battery’s lifespan quite a bit.
-Storing it outside isn’t a viable option.
-Do your best to keep it away from sunlight.
+• Sun Exposure: Direct sunlight can harm your battery’s lifespan quite a bit.
+Storing it outside isn’t a viable option, so always do your best to keep it safely in the shade.

-• Keeping it fully charged (or, even worse, plugged in) accelerates the ageing of cells.
+• Keeping it fully charged (or, even worse, plugged into the wall constantly) accelerates the chemical ageing of the cells.

-The best way to store an E-bike battery is to keep it in a cool (but not cold) and dry room and away from sunlight.
-Additionally, check on its charge levels periodically, even when not in use, to keep the battery cells in good conditions.
-Really, it’s the bare minimum of proper maintenance—do this regularly, and your battery will last you a long time.
+Yes, the best way to store an ebike battery is simply to keep it in a cool, dry room and completely away from direct sunlight.
+Additionally, check on its charge levels periodically, even when not in use, to keep the internal battery cells in good condition.

 Read also: How to Increase E-Bike Battery Range